Sandy McCarthy

 Sandy McCarthy (born June 15, 1972) is a Canadian former professional ice hockey right winger who played 11 seasons in the National Hockey League (NHL) with the Calgary Flames, Tampa Bay Lightning, Philadelphia Flyers, Carolina Hurricanes, New York Rangers and Boston Bruins.

 Playing career

 McCarthy grew up playing minor hockey in the Barrie Minor Hockey Association with the Flyers rep program.
-He played Jr.C. hockey at age 15 with the Midland Centennials before elevating to the Hawkesbury Hawks Jr.A. club of the Central Junior Hockey League.
+He began playing hockey in the Georgian Bay Junior C Hockey League with the Midland Centennials and the Central Junior A Hockey League for the Hawkesbury Hawks.